nazdridoy/ngpt/docs/usage/cli_usage.md

 For detailed documentation on git commit message generation, see the [Git Commit Message Guide](gitcommsg.md).

+> **Tip**: For better visualization of conventional commit messages on GitHub, you can use the [GitHub Commit Labels](https://greasyfork.org/en/scripts/526153-github-commit-labels) userscript, which adds colorful labels to your commits.

 ### Generating Code

 Generate clean code without markdown or explanations: